Swami Bhoomananda Tirtha

 Swami Bhoomananda Tirtha (Devanagari: स्वामी भूमानन्द तीर्थ; Malayalam: സ്വാമി ഭൂമാനന്ദ തീര്ത്ഥ), is an Indian Sannyasin and social reformer.
 He is known for his talks and discourses on Vedanta, Bhagavad Gita, Upanishads and Srimad Bhagavatam, and their practical application in daily life.
 He has also organized various movements to end some unlawful rituals practiced by some Hindu temples.

 Early life

 Swami Bhoomananda Tirtha was born in 1933 in the village of Parlikad near Wadakkanchery in Thrissur district, in present-day Kerala, India.
 He had his early education at Parlikad and later with his two brother Sanyasins started the Vyasa College, Parlikad.
 During his professional life in Kolkata, he met Baba Gangadhara Paramahamsa, who later became his Guru and the association eventually led to his introduction to the world of spirituality.

 Activities

 Jnaana Yajnas

-The Jnaana Yajnas (Knowledge dissemination programs) are a major part of Swami Bhoomananda Tirtha's Loka-sangraha (Welfare of the World) campaign.
-Since the first Jnaana Yajna held in Jamshedpur in 1964, these series of spiritual discourses are being held regularly in various parts of India, as well as in Malaysia and the U.S.A.
-Jnaana Yajnas are being held every year since 1964 in Jamshedpur and since 1975 in Delhi.
-Jnaana Yajnas are also held in Mumbai, Chennai and Bangalore every year.
+The Jnaana Yajnas (Knowledge dissemination programs) are a major part of Tirtha's Loka-sangraha (Welfare of the World) campaign, first held in Jamshedpur in 1964, and held regularly in various parts of India, as well as in Malaysia and the U.S.A.

-Annual Srimad Bhaagavata Tattva Sameeksha Satram

-This 2 week long series on discourses, explaining how to apply the contents and principles of Srimad Bhaagavatam in daily life, is held in Thrissur district every year in the month of December.

-Gita Tattva Sameeksha

-This series of talks on the Bhagavad Gita is conducted every year in Thrissur, in which Swami Bhoomananda Tirtha explains the values and message of Bhagavad Gita.
-This series began in the year 1995.